oraclekid12/rulebook2024/content.md

 Transfers, like master phase actions, are not represented by counters and cannot be saved for later use.

-Each Methuselah normally receives 4 transfers at the start of their influence phase.
-To balance the advantage of going first, however, Methuselahs do not receive the full allotment of transfers during the first three turns of the game.
-Instead, the Methuselah who has the first turn receives only 1 transfer on their first influence phase.
-The Methuselah who plays second gets 2 transfers on their turn, and the Methuselah who takes the third turn gets 3 transfers.
-Thereafter, each Methuselah receives the standard 4 transfers during their influence phase.
+Each Methuselah receives 4 transfers at the start of their influence phase.
 During your influence phase you may spend transfers as follows:

 - Spend 1 transfer to move 1 pool counter from your pool to a vampire in your uncontrolled region.